StpME/VCThemeGUI/README.md

     - Loaded images can also be clicked to select a backdrop instead.
 - Use **Add Backdrop** to add new backdrops into the file and Backdrop menu
     - Only supports image/gif links with common appropriate extensions (.png, .jpg, .jpeg, .gif)
-         - Can upload a local image to [Imgur](https://imgur.com/upload) or other media sites then open your uploaded image in a new tab and copy that link to be inserted as a backdrop (See GIF examples below)
+         - Can upload a local image to [Imgur](https://imgur.com/upload) or other media sites and copy that image link to be inserted as a backdrop (See GIF examples below)

 **Imgur Demo:**